Kosovo police enter northern village after shootout with gunmen killed four

 The gunmen stormed the village of Banjska on Sunday, battling police and barricading themselves into a Serbian Orthodox monastery.
 Police retook the monastery late on Sunday, after three attackers and one police officer were killed.

-The armed police units searched houses in the village on Monday, looking for any gunmen who had not fled, a police source told Reuters.
-The village was still sealed off to journalists on Monday morning.
+Armed police searched houses in the village on Monday, looking for any gunmen who had not fled, a police source told Reuters.
+The village remained sealed off to journalists on Monday morning.

+On Monday the United States condemned attacks on police and urged the governments of Kosovo, a former Serbian province with a 90% ethnic Albanian majority, and Serbia to defuse tensions.

+Kremlin spokesman Dmitry Peskov said Russia was monitoring the "tense and potentially dangerous" situation in Kosovo.

-Ethnic Albanians make up a majority of Kosovo's 1.8 million people.
-But some 50,000 Serbs in the north of the former Serbian province do not accept Kosovo's 2008 declaration of independence and see Belgrade as their capital, more than two decades after a Kosovo Albanian guerrilla uprising against Serbian rule.
+Although ethnic Albanians comprise the great majority of Kosovo's 1.8 million people, some 50,000 Serbs in its north reject Kosovo's 2008 declaration of independence and regard Belgrade as their capital, more than two decades after a Kosovo Albanian guerrilla uprising against Serbian rule.

-Kosovo declared Monday a day of mourning after the police officer was killed.

-Kosovo Prime Minister Albin Kurti has blamed Serbia for financing and sending armed men to Kosovo.
+"From yesterday, nothing can be the same anymore," Kosovo Prime Minister Albin Kurti said at a ceremony honouring the Kosovo police officer who was killed in the incident.

+"Afrim Bunjaku was killed during an attack on Kosovo policemen and on our state itself by a group of heavily armed and heavily equipped, professionally trained and planned, politically supported, materially financed and logistically supported by Serbia," Kurti said.

-Serbian President Aleksandar Vucic has denied the allegations blaming Kurti for inciting violence by refusing to form an association of Serb municipalities to give more autonomy to Serbs and by launching frequent police actions in the north.
+Serbian President Aleksandar Vucic has denied Kurti's allegations that Belgrade orchestrated the attack.
+He accuses Kurti of inciting violence by blocking the creation of an association of Serb municipalities to give more autonomy to Serbs - approved by an earlier Kosovo government in 2013 - and by launching frequent police raids in the north.

-Josep Borrell, foreign policy chief of the European Union, which has sponsored dialogue since 2013 seeking to normalise ties between Serbia and Kosovo, spoke to both Kurti and Vucic on Sunday.
+"We call on the governments of Kosovo and Serbia to refrain from any actions or rhetoric which could further inflame tensions," U.S. Secretary of State Anthony Blinken said in a statement.

+Vucic on Monday had talks with Russian Ambassador Alexander Botsan-Kharchenko.
+Russia, Serbia's traditional ally, also does not recognise Kosovo's statehood and vetoed its bid to become a member of the United Nations.

 Tensions have been running high since clashes in northern Kosovo in May when more than 90 NATO peacekeeping soldiers and some 50 Serb protesters were injured in northern Kosovo.